-High-tech treatment systems
+What are high-tech treatment systems?

-High tech treatment systems are designed to treat wastewater to a higher quality than that of a standard septic tank.
+High-tech treatment systems are designed to treat wastewater to a higher quality than that of a standard septic tank.
 They are usually made up of several chambers.
 Each chamber has a specific function (such as aeration) to enhance the treatment of wastewater before it passes into the disposal field.